tercen/ondo/README.md

 ```

 # todo
-- [ ] Feature: Transaction API
-    - [x] Check: Meta operations exclude all other operations (RWLock)
-    - [ ] Make meta ops atomic 1
-    - [ ] Async server methods has to put a status on the client stream
-    - [ ] Check: Transaction stream is using transactions
-    - [ ]
-    - [ ] Startup: Start Queue Manager
-    - [ ] UMUR departs here...
 - [ ] Listing functions need to put into client stream directly instead of collecting a vector
 - [ ] Feature: TTL
 - [ ] Feature: Revision number